ben-aaron188/rgpt3/README.md

 **Example 1: making a single completion request**

-This request "tells" GPT-3 to write a cynical text about human nature (five times) with a sampling temperature of 0.9, a maximium length of 100 tokens.
+This request "tells" GPT-3 to write a cynical text about human nature (five times) with a sampling temperature of 0.9 and a maximium length of 100 tokens.

 ```{r}
 example_1 = gpt3_single_completion(prompt_input = 'Write a cynical text about human nature:'